autowarefoundation/autoware_core_universe_prototype/docker/README.md

 ### Precautions for not using `rocker`

 If either image is run without `rocker`, then `root` privileges will be used.
-This can affect your local environment.
+This can affect your local environment as below:

 ```sh-session
 $ docker run --rm -it -v {path_to_your_workspace}:/autoware ghcr.io/autowarefoundation/autoware-universe:latest